NgassamJoyce/Dictionnaire_vernaculaire/README.md

 - Enter a French word in the field "Entrez votre mot français"

-- Click the "Traduction" button
+- Click  "Enter" or "loupe button"

 - The translated word will immediately appear at the bottom of the page.